analytics

 • Prescriptive analytics will help you understand: “What specific steps can be made to enhance the campaign’s effectiveness?'

-Types of predictive analytics techniques
+Predictive analytics techniques

 To build a predictive analytics model, you should first understand whether it falls under the supervised or unsupervised machine learning method.
-This will better help you predict the output from new input data.
+This distinction will better help you predict the output from new input data.

 Supervised machine learning vs unsupervised machine learning